watsonwork/watsonwork-echo/README.md

 If you have a [Bluemix](https://bluemix.net)  account and want to give the sample app a quick try, you can simply get it deployed to Bluemix straight from Github without even having to download it to your local development environment and build it yourself.
-To do this click the button below:
+Just click the button below:

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/watsonwork/watsonwork-greeter&branch=master)